domdavid/objectDetectionCoreMLDemo/README.md

 Using Create ML, this project outlines the necessary steps in training custom models with your own data!
 This is from the perspective of a high school / junior college computer science instructor.
 I will be sharing my experience labeling image data and training models using Create ML.
 By labeling your data correctly and training a model, you will be able to use the model to detect objects in images such as stills or videos.

+I decided to focus on using Core ML as it can potentially be a quick way for me to introduce these topics to my students in the context of iOS app development.
+Using this framework would allow my students to play around with a lot of the important concepts in deep learning while giving them practical applications that will run on their devices immediately.

 ## Getting Started

 ### Dependencies